-The A7S II is a recent model that features in the current product line-up of Sony.
-In contrast, the E-PL8 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the E-PL8 was succeeded by the Olympus E-PL9.
+Both the E-PL8 and the A7S II have been discontinued, but can regularly be found used on eBay.
+The A7S II was replaced by the Sony A7S III, while the E-PL8 was followed by the Olympus E-PL9.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Sony websites.

 So how do things add up?
 Is the Olympus E-PL8 better than the Sony A7S II or vice versa?
 The listing below highlights the relative strengths of the two models.